Header Banner

 When you hit the tennis ball on your non-dominant side, you are hitting a backhand.
 You can hit a backhand two ways: with one hand or with two.
 Early on in your development as a player you have to choose one way or the other.
 There's also the slice backhand, which is almost always hit with one hand, that's used less often but is still an important shot to master.

 Just updated your iPhone?
-You'll find new emoji, enhanced security, podcast transcripts, Apple Cash virtual numbers, and other useful features.
-There are even new additions hidden within Safari.
-Find out what's new and changed on your iPhone with the iOS 17.4 update.
+You'll find updated Apple Intelligence capabilities, new wallpapers, and enhancements to Calculator, PDF cropping, and Live Voicemail, among other useful features.
+Find out what's new and changed on your iPhone with the iOS 18.3 update.